danielshulee/CyVerse-NEON-Browser/README.md

 # CyVerse NEON Browser

-A multifunctional R Shiny tool designed to make NEON data accessible, visible, and easy to interact with.
+A multifunctional R Shiny tool hosted by [CyVerse](https://cyverse.org) and designed to make NEON data accessible, visible, and easy to interact with.

 ## Overview

 The CyVerse NEON Browser is an interactive tool to browse, pull, and manipulate data collected by [NEON](https://www.neonscience.org/).
-This R Shiny app uses [leaflet](https://leafletjs.com/), [neonUtilities](https://github.com/NEONScience/NEON-utilities/tree/master/neonUtilities), and [nneo](https://github.com/ropensci/nneo) (community compiled packages) to create a comprehensive tool that allows users to do everything from browsing NEON sites, to finding and downloading and unziping data products.
+This R Shiny app uses [leaflet](https://leafletjs.com/), [neonUtilities](https://github.com/NEONScience/NEON-utilities/tree/master/neonUtilities), and [nneo](https://github.com/ropensci/nneo) (community compiled packages) to create a comprehensive tool that allows users to do everything from browsing NEON sites, to finding and downloading data products.

 ### Features

-First, this app displays relevant features of NEON and their research on a map.
-Users can view and filter map features such as NEON [sites](https://www.neonscience.org/field-sites), NEON domains, [AOP](https://www.neonscience.org/data-collection/airborne-remote-sensing) flightpaths, and [TOS](https://www.neonscience.org/data-collection/terrestrial-organismal-sampling) locations.
+First, this app displays relevant features of NEON and their operations on a map.
+Users can view and filter map features such as NEON [Field Sites](https://www.neonscience.org/field-sites), NEON domains, [AOP](https://www.neonscience.org/data-collection/airborne-remote-sensing) flight boxes, and field site sublocations (plots, grids, sensors).

 <**image/gif**>

 Additionally, this app provides an easy, in-app alternative to NEON's [data portal](http://data.neonscience.org/browse-data).
-Users can view data products and their availabilities, download them in various formats, and then stack those downloads to make them more organized and accessible.
+Users can browse data products, view their details (e.g. description, abstract, availability), and easily download them to their CyVerse account.

 <img src = "Img/data_browse.gif" width = "420"/> <img src = "Img/data_download:unzip.gif" width = "420" align = "right"/>